-Born in Ukraine, Iryna Krechkovsky began playing violin at age six.
-She earned her Bachelor and Master of Music degrees from the Cleveland Institute of Music where she was awarded the Dr. Jerome Gross Prize in Violin.
-She is currently completing her Doctor of Musical Arts degree at Stony Brook University in New York.
-Her teachers and mentors include David and Linda Cerone, Philip Setzer, Philippe Graffin, Pamela Frank, and Henk Guittart.
-Iryna Krechkovsky performs on the 1689 Baumgartner Stradivarius violin on loan by the Canada Council for the Arts Music Instrument Bank.
+Born in Ukraine, Iryna Krechkovsky holds a Doctor of Musical Arts degree from Stony Brook University in New York and earned her Bachelor and Master of Music degrees from the Cleveland Institute of Music where she was awarded the Dr. Jerome Gross Prize in Violin.
+Her mentors include David and Linda Cerone, Philip Setzer, Philippe Graffin, Pamela Frank, and Henk Guittart.
+Krechkovsky performs on a 2007 violin by Ryan Soltis and Samuel Zygmuntowicz.

 Learn more at irynakrechkovsky.com.